-After all, always follows this pattern.
-For goodness’ sake, look at the way the Star Trek fanbase imploded on getting the news they’d wanted for years.
-Once a new show was announced, people started arguing about what needed to be on the show, the composition of the crew, what era or timeline was necessary, and so forth.
+After all, this always follows this pattern.
+For goodness’ sake, look at the way the Star Trek fanbase imploded on getting the news they’d wanted for years about a new show.
+People started arguing about what needed to be on the show, the composition of the crew, what era or timeline was necessary, and so forth.

 Honestly, it’s tiring.
 It’s even more tiring with the Princess Leia argument because it’s foolish from just as many angles.